Assistant or Associate Professor of Engineering Education

-Purdue University's College of Veterinary Medicine is committed to advancing diversity in all areas of faculty effort, including scholarship, instruction and engagement.
-Candidates should address at least one of these areas in their application, indicating their past experiences, current interests and activities, and/or future goals to promote a climate that values diversity and inclusion.
+Purdue is an ADVANCE institution http://www.purdue.edu/advance-purdue/.
+Purdue University's School of Engineering Education is committed to advancing diversity in all areas of faculty effort, including discovery, instruction, and engagement.
+Candidates should explicitly address as least one of these areas in their application, indicating their past experiences, current interests or activities, and/or future goals to promote a climate that values diversity and inclusion.
+The University's nondiscrimination policy is available here: https://www.purdue.edu/purdue/ea_eou_statement.php.